Dahiya doctrine: 2023–present

-Commentators for The Guardian, The Washington Post, and Mondoweiss have noted that the attacks of the Israeli Defense Forces on the civilian infrastructure of the Gaza Strip during the Gaza war may constitute an extension of the doctrine.
+Commentators for The Guardian, The Washington Post, and Mondoweiss have noted that the attacks of the Israel Defense Forces on the civilian infrastructure of the Gaza Strip during the Gaza war may constitute an extension of the doctrine.

 Writing in The Guardian, Paul Rogers of Bradford University argues that Israel's goal in the 2023 war is to "corral the Palestinians into a small zone in the southwest of Gaza where they can be more easily controlled", and that the long-term goal is to make clear that Israel "will not stand for any opposition".

-Sources reportedly told +972 Magazine that bombing of non military targets was to “lead civilians to put pressure on Hamas".
+Sources reportedly told +972 Magazine that bombing of non-military targets was to "lead civilians to put pressure on Hamas".

 Criticism

 Counterproductive

 Paul Rogers argues that in their using the Dahiya doctrine in the Israel–Hamas war, Israel will fail in its goal of eradicating Hamas, which will come back in a different form, unless "some way is found to begin the very difficult task of bringing the communities together."